Skinless Longganisa for breakfast can never go wrong! A harmony of sweet and savory homemade Filipino sausage to get your body charged!

 - Place the wrapped sausages in a covered container or ziplock bags and keep in the freezer until needed.

 - To cook the skinless sausages, thaw and unwrap them.
-Heat a little oil in a frying pan and fry the sausages until nicely browned.
+Heat oil in a frying pan and fry the sausages until nicely browned.